sabof/svg-mode-line-themes/README.md

 bits of text which might have an individual style and on-click behaviour.

 Objects are implemented as plists and prototype inheritance is used.
-Each object has a `:prototype` propety pointing to it's parrent.
+Each object has a `:prototype` property pointing to it's parent.
 Each object type also has a "namespace" - an alist (ex. smt/widgets).
 The prototype can contain a direct refference to an object, or a name of an object from the namespace.
 Ultimately each object of a certain type inherits from an "archetype" object contained